koka-lang/koka/test/bench/readme-icfp22.txt.md

 to run all benchmarks 10 times for each available language, and use the median of those runs (and calculate the standard error interval).
+The full ICFP'22 paper with supplementary material can be found
+in the build directory as `reuse-supplement.pdf`.

 The expected results on an AMD5950X are at the bottom of this readme.
 These should correspond closely to the results in Section 6 and Figure 8 of the paper.